WangLab-SINH/BrainCellR/README.md

 ```
 ## Tutorials

-Tutorials can be seen at http://39.100.73.118/Tutorial.html<br>
+Tutorials can be seen at https://wanglab-sinh.github.io/<br>
-It's a simple tutorial, I'll improve it later.